 - Challah Bread

 - Easy Parmesan Herb Skillet Rolls

-This post was originally published September 27, 2015 and was republished June 7, 2018 with new relevant information and helpful hints.
+This post was originally published September 27, 2015 and was republished April 25, 2019 with new content.

 - 15 Rhodes rolls (frozen unbaked roll dough)

 - Thaw the rolls for 30 minutes and cut in half.
 In large bowl combine butter, half of the jalapeno, oregano, basil, garlic powder, 1/2 cup cheddar, 1/2 cup Gouda, Parmesan and cut Rhodes rolls.
 When mixed transfer to 9 inch spring-form pan that has been coated with nonstick baking spray.
 Cover pan with plastic wrap and allow dough to double in size; depending on heat and humidity 2-3 1/2 hours.

 - When doubled in size add remaining cheddar, Gouda and jalapenos to the top of the rolls.
 Cover the bottom of the spring-form pan with aluminum foil to catch any dripping butter.

 - Bake for 25-30 minutes at 350 degrees or until the cheese is lightly browned and the rolls are done in the middle of the pan.

 - Allow to cool for 10 minutes and release the spring form pan.